On this date in 1612, the Scottish noble Robert Crichton, Lord Crichton of Sanquhar, swung for revenge served very cold.

 Late the night of Friday, December 8, Barthelemy showed up with a veiled woman at the place and asked for Moore.
 Minutes later, the servant-girl saw all three emerge struggling violently together from their private meeting.
 As she raced to the door to scream for help she saw the Frenchman raise a pistol and fire …

 Her screams started attracting the neighbors as Barthelemy burst past her, but an iron gate in front of the house obstructed him.
 Before more people could assemble he fled back into the house and locked it shut behind him.

 Moore’s neighbor, a former East India Company man named Charles Collard, thought quickly to his own grief.
 Collard raced around the back side of the house where a garden opened onto another street, and arrived just in time to catch Barthelemy vaulting over the garden wall.
 Collard pounced on him, and in the ensuing melee Barthelemy shot him, too.

-This was all too late for Barthelemy, who was quickly subdued by the many onrushing neighbors and passersby.
+This was all too late for Barthelemy, for the delay had brought an onrushing of neighbors and passersby who quickly subdued the gunman.
 Somehow — nobody quite knew how — his companion was nowhere to be found.
 She had vanished from the house leaving only her veil, and as she had surely not escaped by the front gate it was thought that she must have found some way to slip out the back casually amid the commotion and made a nonchalant escape.
-She was never found.
+She was never seen again.